-Trials are competitive and have three stakes a dog can enter and earn points — Open (for non-titled dogs), Specials (for dogs that earned their Field Champion (FC) Title), and Veteran (dogs over a certain age as required by their breed’s Parent Club).
+Trials are competitive and have three stakes a dog can enter and earn points — Open (for non-titled dogs), Specials (for dogs that earned their Field Champion, or FC, Title), and Veteran (dogs over a certain age, as required by their breed’s Parent Club).

 What Titles Can Dogs Earn?

-All Lure Coursing Titles are added to the dogs’ official registered name according to the title’s acronym.
-All lure coursing titles are added after a dog’s name except a field champion title or a dual champion title which is added before.
+All Lure Coursing Titles are added to the dogs’ official registered name, according to the title’s acronym.
+All lure coursing titles are added after a dog’s name (except a field champion title or a dual champion title, which is added before).
+Lure Coursing titles are:

 (JC) Junior Courser — the dog must complete this lure coursing test twice and in each instance must run alone and receive a qualification after showing enthusiasm and no interruptions in each run from two different AKC judges.

-(QC) Qualified Courser — a certificate is issued by an AKC judge once a dog shows he/she can run with another hound of the same breed or similar running style and can complete the course cleanly with no interference with the other hound, with no interruption and enthusiasm.
+(QC) Qualified Courser — a certificate is issued by an AKC judge once a dog shows he/she can run with another hound of the same breed or similar running style and can complete the course cleanly with no interference with the other hound, with no interruption, and with enthusiasm.

 (SC) Senior Courser — the dog must earn qualifying scores (with competition) at four AKC lure coursing trials under three different judges.

-(MC) Master Courser — the dog must have earned a SC and have earned an additional 25 qualifying scores (with competition) in either the Open, Veteran or Specials stakes.
+(MC) Master Courser — the dog must have earned the title of SC and have earned an additional 25 qualifying scores (with competition) in either the Open, Veteran, or Specials stakes.

-(FC) Field Champion — the dog must earn 15 championship points including two majors (majors = 1st place earning a value of 3, 4, or 5 points according to the Schedule of Points by Breed) under two different judges and at least 1 point must be earned in competition with a hound of the same breed.
+(FC) Field Champion — the dog must earn 15 championship points including two majors (majors = 1st place, earning a value of 3, 4, or 5 points according to the Schedule of Points by Breed) under two different judges.
+At least 1 point must be earned in competition with a hound of the same breed.

 How Can Dogs Prepare?